soniah/date_practice/README.md

 # Hints

-* when parsing difficult dates you can build up the layout chunk by chunk - time.Parse() will print out the remaining unmatched text
+* when parsing difficult dates you can build up the layout chunk-by-chunk - time.Parse() will print out the remaining unmatched text

 * `Mon Jan 2 15:04:05 MST 2006` and `01/02 03:04:05PM '06 -0700`

 ## Useful Links